thales-markets/thales-improvement-proposals/TIPs/TIP-28.md

 ## Specification

 ### Thales Oracle Council
-Form a Thales Oracle Council of 4 members elected by sUSD stakers.
+Form a Thales Oracle Council of 5 members elected by THALES stakers.
 The nominations and elections process as well as stipends are as established before for the Thales Council (1000 THALES per month).
 First epoch will be shorter to align it with regular council epoch going forward, so it will end 30th of June 2022.